 For this heirloom tomato salad with capers and feta, start with flavorful tomatoes bursting with ripeness.
-Then, enhance them by a dressing with tart balsamic vinegar, fresh herbs and capers.
+Then, enhance them with a tart balsamic vinaigrette, fresh herbs and capers.
 Garnish with feta cheese for a beautiful and flavorful side with almost no prep.

-This is a simple dressing, whose fresh herbs and other flavors marry happily with the tomatoes without overpowering them.
-It makes for a salad that could accompany any main dish or be served as a light meal with bread, crackers, or perhaps these millet-currant biscuits.
+This salad could accompany any main dish or be served as a light meal with bread, crackers, or perhaps my millet-currant biscuits.

 What is an heirloom tomato?